gAia-KIRAS/wp3_DL_model_detection/README.md

     + These bash scripts are currently written to run on server with SLURM manager.
 Users may need to modify to adapt users' server or local machine

 2/ This source code is only for running and evaluating one image of 10980x10980x5 which matches the data provided in gAia project.
-However users can modify the code to run with different sizes of input image.The minimum size of image is 128x128x5
+However users can modify the code to run with different sizes of input image.The minimum size of the input image is 128x128x5

-## Step 01: Use pre-trained deep learning model to predict and generate pkl file
+## Step 01: Use the pre-trained deep learning model to predict landslide and generate pkl file
-  1/ setup for step 01:
+  1/ Conda settings for the step 01:

      conda create --name ls01 python==3.8.0